micahpaul/micahpaul.github.io/equip/expectations.md

 - **More inquisitive.** Asking the right questions can open new layers in a work of literature.
 It’s one of the things that separates a mediocre reader from an excellent one.
 - **More thoughtful.** I want to help students improve their critical thinking skills, make connections between texts, and question assumptions and motivations (those of the author, their own, and even mine).
 With that said, I also recognize that dissecting a poem can be a lot like dissecting a frog: The results aren’t much to look at, and on top of that, you killed your frog.
 So we’ll try to walk the fine line between thorough analysis and overanalysis.
 - **More delighted.** My love for reading and writing led me to pursue two English degrees.
 I want to share that love with my students and help fan their spark of interest into a flame that will serve, delight, and edify them for the rest of their lives.
 - **More creative.** The human urge to create is one of the ways we're created in God's image.
-The more practice we have creating beautiful and interesting things, the better we get at it.
+As we practice creating beautiful and interesting things, we become better at living out the *imago dei* stamped within us.

 ## How is the class structured?
 This is a class in writing and English literature.
 As such, I place a lot of emphasis on both reading and writing: